 We will examine feminist perspectives on welfare, considering how policy might reflect and perpetuate the gendered division of labour in the family and society more broadly.
 For example, we will examine whether the 'male breadwinner' model has been replaced by a policy commitment to gender equality.

 The module will thus examine how social policy excludes or incorporates women at the intersection of the public/private divide, problematising the terms 'justice', 'citizenship' and 'inequality' in relation to gender.
 Throughout, we will also consider how gender intersects with other axes of difference and inequality, such as 'race' and class.

 Migration and Transnationalism

-The first part of the course explores the political, social and economic factors that cause people to move in an increasing interconnected world.
-The second part of the course is dedicated to the examination of the different theories of integration and settlement and processes of inclusion and exclusion.
+The first part of the module explores the political, social and economic factors that cause people to move in an increasing interconnected world.
+The second part of the module is dedicated to the examination of the different theories of integration and settlement and processes of inclusion and exclusion.

 The key issues and concepts addressed will include those of transnationalism and diaspora; gender and intersectionality; transnational families and global care chains; multiculturalism, integration and assimilation; identity, home and belonging.